C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/glob-sus-inde-spos/campaign-brief.md

 linkTitle: "Global Sustainable Indep.
 SPO's"
 type: docs
 hide_feedback: true
+description: "How can we promote a decentralised, globally distributed and sustainable pool of operators to run the Cardano network"
 ---
 How can we promote a decentralised, globally distributed and sustainable pool of operators to run the Cardano network